isawzz/speech-games/README.md

 # speech-games-server

 > this repos is just a clone of github project below.
+THANK YOU JesperOrb and Contributors!!!!!!!
 > the database contains user data for speech games that have to be presisted online.

 This project provides a simple json-server database for speech-games-client, see github